Moroccan wedding gifts

 Tech Meets Tradition

-If the couple is tech-savvy, consider pairing tech gifts with a Moroccan spin.
+If the couple is tech-savvy, consider combining tech gifts with a Moroccan twist.
 Some ideas include smart appliances featuring traditional Moroccan-inspired prints or gift cards for Moroccan decor or cooking workshops.

-This blend allows you to offer something practical while highlighting the timeless cultural richness.
+This blend allows you to offer something practical while highlighting timeless cultural richness.

 Ethical and Sustainable Options